Assessments

 For adults, in most cases, a single diagnostic assessment is sufficient and we would not typically recommend a dual assessment unless one or more of the aforementioned complicating factors were present.

+We recommend dual assessments for all children under 10 years of age.
 If you are undecided whether to seek a single or dual Autism assessment, feel free to contact us to discuss your options.

 Price: $2,400